 Don’t just say you want to understand — truly try to.
 If you’ve never faced an addiction, it’s going to be difficult, but you owe it to your partner to try.
 They may not outright admit there’s a substance abuse problem, but they might acknowledge they’re feeling especially stressed or upset lately.
 Ask why and if there’s anything you can do to help.
 Let them know you want them to be able to find healthy ways to cope, and you worry if they continue on the same path, your family and their life could be at risk.

-Discuss The Benefits
+Discuss Benefits Of Getting Help

 Once you’ve had an open, honest talk about their behavior, it’s time to talk about treatment.
 Even if they haven’t completely admitted they’re addicted — which might be incredibly difficult for them to do, especially to the person they love most — let them know that the best and only option for your family to move forward is for them to enter rehabilitation.
 Your partner may be resistant to the idea, even if they’ve been receptive up to that point.